znuznu/groolkit/README.md

 // ...do funny things with the result
 ```

-Return an object containing informations about the result of the line computation:
+Returns an object containing informations about the result of the line computation:

 ```typescript
 interface ResultLine {